george-wood/site/content/authors/admin/_index.md

 - Visitors
 ---

-## About Me

-I am Moore-Sloan Faculty Fellow in the Center for Data Science at New York University.
+I am a Moore-Sloan Faculty Fellow in the [Center for Data Science](https://cds.nyu.edu/) at New York University.

 My research examines inequalities in public health and criminal justice.
 As part of this work, I evaluate the effects of social programs and interventions that aim to reduce gunshot victimization, police misconduct, and police use of force.
-My work combines field-experiments with large-scale behavioral data.
-I am also interested in social networks and causal inference.
+I also develop tools to enhance transparency and accountability in policing.
+Before joining NYU, I was a Postdoctoral Associate at Northwestern University and Yale University.
+I receiving my PhD from [Nuffield College, University of Oxford](https://www.nuffield.ox.ac.uk/) in 2017.